fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 02 Nov 2025 15:16:22 GMT
+🪴 Updated on Sun, 02 Nov 2025 18:01:40 GMT

-> "Simplicity is the soul of efficiency."
+> "Before software can be reusable, it first has to be usable."